 Yes.
 We aim to ensure our intake is as diverse as possible.

 The first stage of the process is an application form, which is completed online.
-If successful at this stage, then you will be asked to complete a situational strengths test (SST), again online.
-If you meet the standard on the SST, then you will be invited in for an assessment day at our offices.
-The day will involve a case study exercise, a strengths-based interview and a group exercise.
-You will also have the opportunity to meet people within the firm.
+If successful at this stage, you will then be asked to complete a situational strengths test (SST), again online.
+If you meet the standard on the SST, then you will be invited to undertake an on-demand strengths based video interview.
+Should you be successful at this stage, you will then be invited to undertake a case study exercise.
+The location of the case study exercise (virtual or in person) will depend on the Covid-19 situation and government guidelines at the time of interview.

 If you did not obtain a 2:1 or a First (or the equivalent), we would expect to see exceptional academic ability demonstrated elsewhere.
 We do take into account mitigating circumstances.